v12technology/fluxtion-quickstart/README.md

  - Install git, maven and Java version 11 or higher
  - Clone the repository from version control
  - build using maven install
- - Run the main java class from ide or maven
+ - Run the [Main](src/main/java/com/fluxtion/learning/quicktart/stoploss/Main.java) java class from ide or maven

 Example output displayed on the console when building and running with maven